Lartu/ldpl/README.md

 > - Remove MkDocs, Snapcraft, and any other unused build/publish tooling.
 > - Update all README files.
 > - Consolidate the documentation and the website into this repository so everything lives in one place.
 >
+> Version 5.1, the previous release, has a number of known issues.
+Please build and use 5.2 whenever possible.
+>
 > _Lartu (September 14th, 2025)_